-The Committee membership shall consist of a minimum of six members from the Board, including the Principal of the College and Chair of the Board who will be a standing members of the Committee.
+The Committee membership shall consist of a minimum of six members from the Board, including the Principal of the College who will be a standing member of the Committee.
 The Board will seek to ensure that an appropriate range of expertise and knowledge related to the remit of the Committee is included within the committee membership.